-20.18(1) Applicability.
-Rule 199-20.18(476,478) is applicable to investor-owned electric utilities and electric cooperative corporations and associations operating within the state of Iowa subject to Iowa Code chapter 476 and to the construction, operation, and maintenance of electric transmission lines by electric utilities as defined in subrule 20.18(4) to the extent provided in Iowa Code chapter 478.

-20.18(2) Purpose and scope.
+- 20.18(1) Applicability.
+This rule is applicable to investor-owned electric utilities and electric cooperative corporations and associations operating within the state of Iowa subject to Iowa Code chapter 476 and to the construction, operation, and maintenance of electric transmission lines by electric utilities as defined in subrule 20.18(4) to the extent provided in Iowa Code chapter 478. - 20.18(2) Purpose and scope.
 Reliable electric service is of high importance to the health, safety, and welfare of the citizens of Iowa.
-The purpose of rule 199-20.18(476,478) is to establish requirements for assessing the reliability of the transmission and distribution systems and facilities that are under the board's jurisdiction.
+The purpose of this rule is to establish requirements for assessing the reliability of the transmission and distribution systems and facilities that are under the board's jurisdiction.
 This rule establishes reporting requirements to provide consumers, the board, and electric utilities with methodology for monitoring reliability and ensuring quality of electric service within an electric utility's operating area.
 This rule provides definitions and requirements for maintenance of interruption data, retention of records, and report filing.